-But, beside these, there were to be taken into the ark seven of every kind of clean beast.
+But, besides these, there were to be taken into the ark fourteen of every kind of clean beast.
 And what are clean beasts?
-The scriptural answer is, animals that divide the hoof and chew the cud; and of these, at least one hundred and seventy-seven species are known.
-Five of each of these, added to the two already enumerated, make a total of four thousand eight hundred and eighty-nine mammals, from the mouse to the elephant.
+The scriptural answer is, animals that divide the hoof and chew the cud; and of these at least one hundred and seventy-seven species are known.
+Fourteen of each of these added, make a total of six thousand one hundred and twenty-eight mammals, from the mouse to the elephant.
 These beasts could not be piled one upon another like cord-wood; they could not be promiscuously crowded together.
 The sheep would need careful protection from the lions, tigers, and wolves; the elephant and other ponderous beasts would require stalls of great thickness; much room would be required to enable them to obtain needful exercise, and for the attendants to supply them with food and water; and a vessel of the size of the ark would be taxed to provide for these beasts alone; and to crowd in, and preserve alive, beasts and birds, was an absolute impossibility.

 But there are of reptiles six hundred and fifty-seven species; and Noah was to take into the ark two of every sort of creeping thing.
-Two hundred of these reptiles are, however, aquatic: hence water would not seriously affect them; but crocodiles, lizards, iguanas, tree-frogs, horned frogs, thunder-snakes, chicken-snakes, brittlesnakes, rattlesnakes, copperheads, asps, cobra de capellos, whose bite is certain death, and a host of others, must be provided for.
+Two hundred of these reptiles are, however, aquatic: hence water would not seriously affect them; but crocodiles, lizards, iguanas, tree-frogs, horned frogs, thunder-snakes, chickensnakes, brittlesnakes, rattlesnakes, copperheads, asps, cobra de capellos, whose bite is certain death, and a host of others, must be provided for.
 It would not do to allow these disagreeable individuals to crawl about the ark; and nine hundred and fourteen of them would require considerable space, whether they could obtain it or not.